2026 COURSES & RETREATS

 Echoes of Emptiness

-Join Chandra and musical guests for an evening of sacred sound exploring the “echoes of emptiness” — the empty yet vividly appearing nature of sound, thought, and all phenomena.
-This is an accessible, joyful entry into devotional music and meditation for all levels.
+Join Chandra Easton, renowned Tibetan Buddhism teacher and devotional chantress, for an evening of sacred sound where we experience the “echoes of emptiness”—the empty yet appearing nature of all sound, thought, and experience.
+This event blends Buddhist and Hindu Tantric traditions, offering an accessible, joyful exploration of devotional music and meditation suitable for all levels.

 Wintering Within